 Covid-19 has negatively and significant effect towards variable Y1 or Financial Performance.
-Shown statistically by t test with tcal is smaller than ttable (4.305 <
+Shown statistically by t test with tcal is smaller than ttable

-1.987), and the p-value t is bigger than $\alpha$ (0.000 > 0.050).
+(4.305 < 1.987), and the p-value t is bigger than α (0.000 > 0.050).
 This test decided that H0 is rejected.
 The regression coefficient that obtained negative shows that the escalation of Variable X2 or Covid-19 could bring down the Variable Y1 or Financial performance significantly.

 Partially, the independent variable X2, which represents Covid-19 has a significant effect on the dependent variable Y1, which represents Financial Performance.
 Shown by the partial effect test with a p-value of 0.000 is greater than 0.05.
 To measure financial performance, the author asked the respondents regarding the sales and costs incremental that arose during the Covid-19 pandemic.
 Several studies that also deployed a survey on the research process found that during Covid-19 pandemic, SMEs faced a decrease in sales drastically, which also resulted in liquidity issues (Fairlie, 2020).
 These limited levels of cash on hand help to shed light on other problems such as layoffs, shutdowns, and mobility restrictions (Fabeil, Pazim, & Langgat, 2020).
 Several studies found the reason why sales drastically decreased in SMEs during Covid-19 pandemic despite the virus itself.
 It is also because of consumption and purchasing power of the people, this pandemic causes more labor to decrease which increases in the level of consumption and people's purchasing power in the category of informal workers and day laborers (Pakpahan, 2020).
 Therefore, Covid-19 has negative effects on SMEs' financial performance.

-Sustained Use of Cloud Based Point of Sale on Non-Financial Performance towards variable Y2 or Non-Financial Performance.
+Sustained Use of Cloud Based Point of Sale on Non-Financial Performance Sustained Use of Cloud-Based Point of Sales has positive and significant effects towards variable Y2 or Non-Financial Performance.
 Shown statistically by t test with tcal is bigger than ttable (3.933 < 1.987), and the p-value t is bigger than α (0.000 > 0.050).
 This test decided that H0 is rejected.
-The regression coefficient that obtained positive shows that escalation of Variable X1 or Sustained Use of Cloud-Based Point of Sales could escalate the Variable Y2 or Non-Financial performance significantly Partially, the independent variable X1, represents Sustained Use of Cloud-Based Point of Sales has a significant effect on dependent variable Y2, which represents Non-Financial Performance.
-Shown by the partial effect test with a pvalue of 0.000 is greater than 0.05.
-Prior studies supported that ICT continuance usage can positively impact organization non-financial performance by enhancing clients' satisfaction, through gaining a competitive edge, producing products, and getting accurate data (Al-Sharafi et al., 2017, 2019).
-Likewise, findings from prior studies also suggested that the impact of ICT can lead to sales increase growth rate, profitability, productivity, and lessen operational cost (Hendrik et al., 2018; Paramita, 2019; Survaputra & Wiradinata, 2016).
+The regression coefficient that obtained positive shows that the escalation of Variable X1 or Sustained Use of Cloud-Based Point of Sales could escalate the Variable Y2 or Non-Financial performance significantlyPartially, the independent variable X1, which represents Sustained Use of Cloud-Based Point of Sales has a significant effect on the dependent variable Y2, which represents Non-Financial Performance.
+Shown by the partial effect test with a p-value of 0.000 is greater than 0.05.
+Prior studies supported that ICT continuance usage can positively impact organization non-financial performance by enhancing clients' satisfaction, through gaining a competitive edge, producing new products, and getting accurate data (Al-Sharafi et al., 2017, 2019).
+Likewise, findings from prior studies also suggested that the impact of ICT can lead to sales growth rate, increase profitability, productivity, and lessen operational cost (Hendrik et al., 2018; Paramita, 2019; Suryaputra & Wiradinata, 2016).